 Test Track is a \$60-million marvel of a ride that combines General Motors (GM) engineering and Disney Imagineering.
 You can wait in line an hour or more during peak periods, so use FASTPASS.
-(See Chapter 11 for more information about beating the long lines.)
+(See Chapter 11 for more information on beating the long lines.)
 During the last part of your wait, you snake through displays about corrosion, crash tests, and more.
 The five-minute ride follows what looks to be an actual highway.
 It includes braking tests, a hill climb, and tight S-curves in a six-passenger "convertible."
 The left-front seat offers the most thrills as the vehicle moves through the curves.
 There's also a 12-second burst of heart-pumping speed to the tune of 65 mph on the straightaway (with no traffic!).
 It's one of the best thrill rides in Epcot, and for those who can't stomach roller coasters, it offers a few thrills that you most likely can handle.

 "The beginning is a lot of stopping and starting, but once you hit 60 it's a blast.
 The only part I didn't like was waiting in line."
-Fourteen-year-old Ryan liked it, and 10-year-old Nicolas went back for more, but it may be too intense for those younger than 10, and it has a 40-inch height mini-mum.
-The single-rider line (which allows singles to fill in vacant spots in select cars) can speed up your wait time if you can't snag a FASTPASS - which really happens (more often than not)! - but you have to be willing to split up your party to use it.
-Also keep in mind that rain will shut it down, so head here early in the day if there's even the slightest chance of a sprinkle.
+Fifteen-year-old Ryan loved it, and 11-year-old Nicolas went back for more, but it may be too intense for those younger than 10, and it has a 40-inch height mini-mum.
+The single-rider line (which allows singles to fill in vacant spots in select cars) can speed up your wait time if you can't snag a FASTPASS - but you have to be willing to split up your party to use it.
+Also keep in mind that rain will shut down the ride, so head here early in the day if there's even the slightest chance of a sprinkle.